aelli15/aelli15.github.io/Courses/LinearAlgebra/Syllabus.md

 ### Expectations and Availability of Instructor
 I will usually respond to email within 24 hours on weekdays (Monday to Friday), and will rarely respond on the weekends.
 If I do not respond within 24 weekday hours, please send a follow up email.
 You should make a habit of checking your WCC email on a regular basis as well.

+### Changes of Schedule and Syllabus
+The instructor has the ability to change the schedule and syllabus throughout the semester.
+Though changes will try not to be made, when/if they are, students will be imidately updated.

+**By staying in the course the students agree to the terms stated in the syllabus**